A many-body approach to transport in quantum systems: From the transient regime to the stationary state: The non-equilibrium Green's function formalism

 where the field operators $\hat{a}_{i}$ may refer to states in the $C$ or $\alpha$ regions.
 Focusing on the one-particle Green's function, one can introduce subsystem-local, $\mathbf{G}_{CC}$ and $\mathbf{G}_{\alpha\alpha}$, as well as subsystem-coupling, $\mathbf{G}_{C\alpha}$ and $\mathbf{G}_{\alpha C}$, block matrices of the Green's function, as follows

-Notice that in this matrix there are lead--lead coupling terms $\mathbf{G}_{\alpha\beta}$, where $\alpha\neq\beta$, unlike in the Hamiltonian.
+Here, the boldface symbols represent matrix objects with subscripts signifying the partitions in the transport setup.
+These objects are expanded in terms of the single-particle basis associated with the setup.
+A special case is the interacting central region, for which we sometimes write simply $G=\mathbf{G}_{CC}$ for brevity.
+Notice that in the matrix~\eqref{eq:blockmatrixstructure} there are lead--lead coupling terms $\mathbf{G}_{\alpha\beta}$, where $\alpha\neq\beta$, unlike in the Hamiltonian.
 This is because for all contour times $z$ there will be $\alpha C$ and $C \beta$ terms in the Hamiltonian, so that there must exist a Green's Function describing a lead-to-lead hopping process that is mediated by the central region.
 We project the general equation of motion, Eq.~\eqref{eq:KBeq} onto the $CC$ block to obtain the corresponding equation of motion for the Green's function $\mathbf{G}_{CC}$ of the central region:

 We next seek to express the lead--molecule Green's function $\mathbf{G}_{\alpha C}$ in terms of calculable objects.
 To this end, we introduce $\mathbf{g}_{\alpha\alpha}\left(z_{1},z_{2}\right)$ as the Green's function of an isolated lead $\alpha$ corresponding to the Hamiltonian with the matrix block $\mathbf{h}_{\alpha\alpha}(z)$: